d1snin/beam/README.md

 ## Beam

-Beam is a minimal and opinionated WCF implementation that gives users the ability to create pages consisting of separate content blocks.
+Beam is a minimal and opinionated WCM implementation that gives users the ability to create pages consisting of separate content blocks.
 Beam can allow you to create a product page, a business card website, personal website or any other project in a second that does not imply a high level of user interactions.